Hazardous Waste Management

 Environmental Protection Agency Regulations identify hazardous wastes based on their characteristics and also provide a list of specific hazardous wastes.
 The list is extensive.
 Determining which wastes are hazardous is a dynamic process, influenced by new concerns, research data, and test development.
 The list is constantly expanding.
 The EPA is now adding certain types and classes of wastes to its hazardous waste lists, and is deciding whether to identify additional hazardous characteristics.
 The best source of information about chemicals or products and any associated waste can be obtained from its Material Safety Data Sheet.

 The Office of Environmental Health & Safety within the Human Resources department manages hazardous waste for the College.
 Hazardous Waste generated by the College is recycled or disposed of by a licensed (State and Federal) specialty contractor.
-Questions regarding chemicals or products and their waste must be addressed to the EH&S Coordinator at 786-6413 or 786-6140.
+Questions regarding chemicals or products and their waste must be addressed to the Director of EH&S at 786-8226.
 Mismanagement of hazardous waste represents significant regulatory and financial liability for Bates as well as potential personnel injury, environmental harm, or property damage.

 Source: Section 505, Bates College Employee Handbook.